lathonez/clicker/README.md

 * **Angular 2:** 2.0.0-beta.15
 * **Ionic:** 2.0.0-beta.6

-External dependencies are listed here to justify their inclusion and to enable their removal if you aren't using the related functionality.
+External dependencies are listed here to justify their inclusion and to allow for their removal if your project isn't using the related functionality.

 * codecov.io: sending unit test coverage reports to codecov.io
 * gulp-load-plugins: helper to load other gulp plugins easily